carole-r-hall/penguinscape/README.md

 # penguinscape
-Code related to reconstruction of penguin colony shape from remotely sensed data.
+Code related to reconstruction of penguin colony shape from remotely-sensed data.